polarityio/splunk/README.md

 ## Splunk Enterprise Integration Options

+### Splunk Cloud Deployment

+If checked, the integration will leverage the username/password specified below for authentication to a Splunk Cloud deployment.
+If left unchecked, the integration will leverage the API Token specfied below to connect to a Splunk Enterprise deployment.

 ### Base Splunk Enterprise URL

 The base URL for the Splunk Enterprise REST API including the schema (i.e., https://) and port (e.g., https://mysplunk:8089).
 The URL for the Splunk